Mack Strong: Personal life

 Strong and his family currently reside in Issaquah, Washington.

 Broadcasting career

-On July 30, 2008, Fox Sports Northwest announced that Strong would be joining the network's talent team.
+On July 30, 2008, Fox Sports Northwest (now Root Sports Northwest) announced that Strong would be joining the network's talent team.
 In addition to providing insight and commentary on FSN's Seahawks coverage, he also was given his own show, titled "Mack Strong: Seahawks Insider".
+The show ended in 2011.